Jim Hawkins (radio presenter): Personal life

 Hawkins was born in Essex and brought up there and in Warwickshire, England.
-He now lives in Shropshire.
+He subsequently lived in Shropshire.

 Career

 Hawkins' broadcasting career began on a student radio station at Warwick University.
 He worked for independent local radio station Mercia Sound from 1981 to 1983.
 He joined BBC Radio 4 in 1984, writing and presenting the News Stand programme.
 Hawkins has worked for several commercial and BBC local radio stations across the United Kingdom in various roles on both sides of the microphone, including spells as a producer and manager.

 Hawkins has also worked for a disability-rights group and as a newspaper journalist, hotel restaurant pianist, and stagehand; at one point he ran the coconut shy on Brighton Pier.
 During his career he has interviewed notable figures including Gordon Brown, Gene Simmons and Steve Cropper.

-Hawkins hosts a programme every weekday from 9 am to 12 noon on BBC Radio Shropshire called "Jim Hawkins in the Morning".
-Hawkins uses Twitter to interact with listeners during the show, having been persuaded to try Twitter after finding his Facebook experience disappointing.
-Hawkins also hosts a Saturday night programme entitled "Saturday Night with Jim Hawkins" broadcast by BBC Shropshire, BBC Hereford & Worcester, and BBC Radio Stoke.
+Hawkins hosted a programme every weekday from 9 am to 12 noon on BBC Radio Shropshire called "Jim Hawkins in the Morning".
+Hawkins used Twitter to interact with listeners during the show, having been persuaded to try Twitter after finding his Facebook experience disappointing.
+Hawkins also hosted a Saturday night programme entitled "Saturday Night with Jim Hawkins" broadcast by BBC Shropshire, BBC Hereford & Worcester, and BBC Radio Stoke.
 The show was first broadcast on 4 April 2009 and concluded on 5 January 2013.
 Since the December 2011 issue, on whose front cover he was pictured, he has written a monthly column for Shropshire Life magazine.